coffee grinders icon

 5. 20g Bean Capacity

 Yes, it is tiny – it’s called the Porlex MINI after all.
-But you can still brew 2 cups of coffee.
-So, it is not just for the solo coffee drinker.
+But you can easily grind 1 person’s worth of coffee (20g/ 0.7oz), whatever brewing method you use.

 ease of use icon